AxonIQ/reference-guide/implementing-domain-logic/command-handling/aggregate.md

 ## Aggregate Lifecycle Operations

-You can also use the static `AggregateLifecycle.isLive()` method to check whether the aggregate is 'live'.
+There are a couple of operations which are desirable to be performed whilst in the life cycle of an Aggregate.
+To that end, the `AggregateLifecycle` class in Axon provides a couple of static functions:

+1. `apply(Object)` and `apply(Object, MetaData)`: The `AggregateLifecycle#apply` will publish an Event message on an `EventBus` such that it is known to have originated from the Aggregate executing the operation.
+There is the possibility to provide just the Event `Object` or both the Event and some specific [MetaData](../../configuring-infrastructure-components/messaging-concepts/message-anatomy.md#metadata).
+2. `createNew(Class, Callable)`: Instantiate a new Aggregate as a result of handling a Command.
+Read [this](aggregate-creation-from-aggregate.md) for more details on this.
+3. `isLive()`: Check to verify whether the Aggregate is in a 'live' state.
-Basically, an aggregate is considered live if it has finished replaying historic events.
+An Aggregate is regarded to be 'live' if it has finished replaying historic events to recreate it's state.
-While replaying these events, `isLive()` will return false.
+If the Aggregate is thus in the process of being event sourced, an `AggregateLifecycle.isLive()` call would return `false`.
 Using this `isLive()` method, you can perform activity that should only be done when handling newly generated events.
+4. `markDeleted()`: Will mark the Aggregate instance calling the function as being 'deleted'.
+Useful if the domain specifies a given Aggregate can be removed/deleted/closed, after which it should no longer be allowed to handle any Commands.
+This function should be called from an `@EventSourcingHandler` annotated function to ensure that _being marked deleted_ is part of that Aggregate's state.